 On top of this, drink lots of water and cut out booze, refined sugar… and if you can (I can’t but I’ll drink it black) coffee!

 Sometimes the problem is simple.
-We need to get rid of the dead skin cells that are clogging our pores.
+Exfoliation is one of the most important part of most of our skincare routines.
+We need to get rid of the dead skin cells that are clogging our pores and proper exfoliation removes dead skin cells.
+Simply exfoliating speeds up cell turnover and can minimize fine lines and the signs of aging.
 If you’ve been drinking too much and eating poorly your skin might not do as good of a job as usual.
 I recommend extending your next shower by 20 minutes or so to do a deep exfoliation.
 Start with dry brushing.
 I wrote a whole post about dry brushing here.
 I love it and try to do it multiple times a week.
 I use this brush.
 It leaves skin soft and glowy but also helps with lymphatic drainage and overall health.

 Then, once you are in the shower, do another round of exfoliation.
 I love this body scrub (so affordable!) and this face scrub, but I just started using Cindy Crawford’s triple exfoliating treatment and am loving that too.
 Really put some elbow grease into exfoliating.
 This is honestly the most important part – even with the fanciest of scrubs you aren’t going to get much out of them if you don’t put in some effort.
 Scrub your face (gently) for two minutes and your body for at least five minutes.
 I will turn the water off in the shower and just scrub.
 You’ll be amazed at what a difference it makes when you actually spend some time with your face scrub.